DrugBank: Version history

 The first version of DrugBank was released in 2006.
 This early release contained relatively modest information about 841 FDA-approved small molecule drugs and 113 biotech drugs.
 It also included information on 2133 drug targets.
 The second version of DrugBank was released in 2009.
 This greatly expanded and improved version of the database included 1344 approved small molecule drugs and 123 biotech drugs as well as 3037 unique drug targets.
 Version 2.0 also included, for the first time, withdrawn drugs and illicit drugs, extensive food-drug and drug-drug interactions as well as ADMET (absorption, distribution, metabolism, excretion and toxicity) parameters.
 Version 3.0 was released in 2011.
 This version contained 1424 approved small molecule drugs and 132 biotech drugs as well as >4000 unique drug targets.
 Version 3.0 also included drug transporter data, drug pathway data, drug pricing, patent and manufacturing data as well as data on >5000 experimental drugs.
 Version 4.0 was released in 2014.
 This version included 1558 FDA-approved small molecule drugs, 155 biotech drugs and 4200 unique drug targets.
 Version 4.0 also incorporated extensive information on drug metabolites (structures and reactions), drug taxonomy, drug spectra, drug binding constants and drug synthesis information.
-Table 1 provides a more complete statistical summary of the history of DrugBank’s development.
+Table 1 provides a more complete statistical summary of the history of DrugBank's development.

 Scope and access

 All data in DrugBank is derived from public non-proprietary sources.
 Nearly every data item is fully traceable and explicitly referenced to the original source.
 DrugBank data is available through a public web interface.

-Users may query DrugBank in a number of ways:

-Simple text queries of the entire textual component of the database are supported.
-Clicking on the Browse button generates a tabular synopsis of DrugBank's content.
-This view allows users to casually scroll through the database or re-sort its contents.